kderyabin/ExpressLogger/README.md

 ExpressLogger is a PSR3 implementation with a minimum impact on your application execution time.

-Implemented solution is simple but powerful and makes the ExpressLogger the fastest logger solution.
+Implemented solution is simple but powerful and makes the ExpressLogger one of the fastest loggers.

 ## Installation